stefanneculai/dynamoid-paperclip/README.md

 Credits
 ------------

 dynamoid-paperclip borrows code, structure, and even its name very liberally from [mongoid-paperclip](https://github.com/meskyanichi/mongoid-paperclip).
-Without mongoid-paperclip to crib, from none of this would have been possible, so many thanks to everyone who contributed to mongoid-paperclip.
+Without mongoid-paperclip to crib from, none of this would have been possible.
+Therefore, many thanks to everyone who contributed to mongoid-paperclip.

 License